Room Change Procedures

 How to Apply for a Room Change

-The Room Change Request Form (pdf) may be downloaded and turned into the Housing Office (located in Clark Hall) between Monday, September 10 at 9 a.m. and Wednesday, October 10 at 12 p.m (excludes weekends).
+The Room Change Request Form (pdf) may be downloaded and turned into the Housing Office (located in Clark Hall) between Monday, February 11 at 9 a.m. and Wednesday, March 13 at 12 p.m. noon (excludes weekends).
 The request form requires that you gather your current roommate and proposed roommates signatures.
-This is to show acknowledgment that they are aware that you are moving out and/or moving in.
+This is to show acknowledgment that they are aware you are moving out and/or moving in.
 The form must be completed in full to be processed by the Housing Office.
 If you experience any difficulty obtaining the required signatures, please inform inform the Housing Office.
 The Housing Office if needed, can still make the assignment and give the new roommates 48 hours' notice.

 - The rooms listed below are available to choose from.
+Be sure you are age eligible for the building you are requesting by reviewing the age requirements.
 If you are interested in gender inclusive housing, please inquire with the Housing Office.

-- To find out the names and gender of the current occupants, please contact the Housing Office or Jared Begg (Walter, McCormick and Burlingham Hall), Andra Dennis (Cascade, Clark and Gilbert Hall) and Natona Derleth, (Vandervelden Court).
-You can also stop by the Housing Office during office hours see below.
+- To find out the names and gender of the current occupants, please contact the Housing Office or Jared Begg for Walter, McCormick and Burlingham Hall, Andra Dennis for Cascade, Clark and Gilbert Hall and Natona Derleth for Vandervelden Court.
+You can also stop by the Housing Office during office hours.

 - For room rate information, please view the 2018-19 campus housing rates.